hnasser-dev/tidal/README.md

 #### _A basic overview of the usage of the application is outlined in the `Help` section found within the main window, and more detailed instructions are found by clicking the `?` icon in the top right corner of most subsections within the application._

+#### _You may also find the following helpful for constructing LLM prompts that produce reliable responses: https://www.promptingguide.ai/introduction/tips_

 #### In order for Tidal to dynamically update your Twitch stream title, you must first configure the following:

 1. **Twitch Channel & Application Credentials**